-1. An ~~A~~pplicant or Contractor shall carry out an Environmental Impact Assessment on the potential impacts and effects on the Marine Environment of the proposed operations and activities [in accordance with the relevant regulations, and Standards, and taking into account the applicable Guidelines].
-2. The purpose of an Environmental Impact Assessment [Process] shall be to ~~f~~identify and inform the Authority's assessment of an application of a Plan of Work under regulations 13 to 16, [or a Contract's continued adherence to these Regulations] and predict ~~{and evaluate the potential}~~ Environmental Impacts [and Environmental Effects], ~~{of}~~ the proposed activities ~~{in the Area}~~ ~~{on the M}~~arine ~~E~~nvironment and identify necessary measures to Mitigate, [{prevent}, {minimise}] or manage ~~{them}~~, to enable the Authority to assess [whether:] ~~{the potential}~~ [residual] adverse [Environmental Impacts and] Environmental Effects, with the aim to: - (a) [Ensure the] effective Protection for the Marine Environment from harmful effects which may arise from such proposed activities [is ensured]; - (b) [Ensure that all] activities in the Area are carried out with reasonable regard for other activities in the Marine Environment; - (c) [ensure, in accordance with the Convention, that] ~~{the Sponsoring State [or States]}~~ and the Contractors, [in accordance with the Convention,] conduct the [Plan of Work for Exploitation] ~~{Environmental Impact Assessment}~~ with due regard to the rights and legitimate interests of any potentially most affected coastal State by maintaining, ~~{timely}~~ ~~{targeted and proactive}~~ consultations in accordance with regulation 93 bister; and - (d) [Ensure that] the proposed activities are carried out in accordance with ~~{the Convention, the Agreement}~~, the Rules, regulations and procedures of the Authority and the applicable Standards and taking into account the Guidelines as well as, Best Available Scientific Information, Best Environmental Practices, and Best Available Techniques.
-3. The [process for] Environmental Impact Assessment~~{}~~ shall: - (a) be based on relevant ~~{and representative}~~ environmental baseline data ~~{based on sufficient scientific information}~~ in accordance with ~~{applicable}~~ Standards ~~{and Regional Environmental Management Plans}~~ and taking into account the Guidelines; - (b) be carried out by ~~{competent, qualified,}~~ [and] experts [or competent individuals]; - (b) ~~bis~~ be based on the Best Available [Science and] Scientific Information and, ~~{taking into account,}~~ ~~{where available,}~~ relevant traditional knowledge of Indigenous Peoples and ~~{of}~~ local communities; - (c) include an Environmental Risk Assessment that takes into consideration the region as a whole ~~{in accordance with}~~ the relevant Regional Environmental Management Plan; - [(c) bis include an underwater survey, [which may be conducted by an expert archaeology surveyor], to identify human remains and [objects and sites of an archaeological or historical nature][Underwater Cultural Heritage] or any venerated sites that are located in areas of the proposed Exploitation activities;]
+1. An Applicant or Contractor shall carry out an Environmental Impact Assessment on the potential impacts and effects on the Marine Environment of the proposed operations and activities [in accordance with the relevant regulations, and Standards, and taking into account the applicable Guidelines].
+2. The purpose of an Environmental Impact Assessment [Process] shall be to identify and inform the Authority's assessment of an application of a Plan of Work under regulations 13 to 16, [for a Contract's continued adherence to these Regulations] and predict and evaluate the potential Environmental Impacts [and Environmental Effects], of the proposed activities [in the Area] [on the Marine Environment] and identify necessary measures to Mitigate [[prevent], [minimise]] or manage [them], to enable the Authority to assess [whether:] [the potential [residual]] adverse [Environmental Impacts and] Environmental Effects, with the aim to[:] - (a) [Ensure the] effective Protection for the Marine Environment from harmful effects which may arise from such proposed activities [is ensured]; - (b) [Ensure that all] activities in the Area are carried out with reasonable regard for other activities in the Marine Environment; - (c) ensure, in accordance with the Convention, that] [the Sponsoring State [or States]] and the Contractors, [in accordance with the Convention,] conduct the [Plan of Work for Exploitation] [Environmental Impact Assessment] with due regard to the rights and legitimate interests of any potentially most affected coastal State by maintaining, timely targeted and proactive consultations in accordance with regulation 93 bister; and - (d) [Ensure that] the proposed activities are carried out in accordance with [the Convention, the Agreement], the Rules, regulations and procedures of the Authority and the applicable Standards and taking into account the Guidelines as well as, Best Available Scientific Information, Best Environmental Practices, and Best Available Techniques.
+3. The [process for] Environmental Impact Assessment] shall: - (a) be based on relevant and representative environmental baseline data based on sufficient scientific information in accordance with applicable Standards [and Regional Environmental Management Plans] and taking into account the Guidelines; - (b) be carried out by competent, qualified, and experts [or competent individuals]; - (b) bis be based on the Best Available [Science and] Scientific Information and, [taking into account,] [where available], relevant traditional knowledge of Indigenous Peoples and [of] local communities; [(b)ter take into account the need for the recognition and protection of cultural [rights or] interests;] - (c) include an Environmental Risk Assessment that takes into consideration the region as a whole in accordance with the relevant Regional Environmental Management Plan;

+(c) bis include an underwater survey, [which may be conducted by an expert archaeology surveyor], to identify human remains and [objects and sites of an archaeological or historical nature][Underwater Cultural Heritage] or any venerated sites that are located in areas of the proposed Exploitation activities;

-~~[(d) Provide for consultation [with all States and Stakeholders];]~~
+[(d) Provide for consultation [with all States and Stakeholders];]

-~~[(d) bis [Provide for] [include] consultation with all States and Stakeholders in accordance with regulation 93 terbis, relevant Standards and taking into account the relevant Guidelines.]~~
+[(d) bis [Provide for] [include] consultation with all States and Stakeholders in accordance with regulation 93 terbis, relevant Standards and taking into account the relevant Guidelines.]

-~~[[[(e) Be subject to an independent [scientific] assessment prior to the submission of the proposed Environmental Impact Statement to the Authority;]]]~~
+[(e) Be subject to an independent [scientific] assessment prior to the submission of the proposed Environmental Impact Statement to the Authority;]

-~~[(ef) tTake into account the results from Test Mining activities conducted during Exploration, [in accordance with Regulation 48 ter];]~~
+[(f) tTake into account the results from Test Mining activities conducted during Exploration, [in accordance with Regulation 48 ter];]

-~~(fh) identify scientific and other knowledge gaps or data uncertainties, and assess the degree to which these influence the assessment; and~~
+(f) iIdentify scientific and other knowledge gaps or data uncertainties, and fAssess the degree to which these influence the assessment; and

-~~(gi) bBe an iterative process where specific stages are revisited and may be updated in the light of new information or new activity at a later stage.~~
+(g) bBe an iterative process where specific stages are revisited and may be updated in the light of new information or new activity at a later stage.